-- 1. Owned or considered owned by the university - 2.
-Lacks physical substance - 3.
-Non-financial in nature (i.e., not in monetary form similar to cash and investment securities) - Used primarily for operations and not used to directly obtain income or profit.
+- 3. Non-financial in nature (i.e., not in monetary form similar to cash and investment securities) - 4.
+Used primarily for operations and not used to directly obtain income or profit.
 Assets utilized to obtain income or profit are categorized as investments. - 5.
 Separately identifiable - 6.
 Supported by a formal agreement - ii.
 Examples of Intangible Assets - Computer Software: The ownership of, or right to use, computer programs that control the functioning of computer hardware and other devices.
 Computer software comprises both operating systems and application programs.
-Computer software is either created by another party and acquired by the university, or created internally within the university. - Easement/Right of Way: The right to use the land of another party for a particular purpose. - 3.
+Computer software is either created by another party and acquired by the university, or created internally within the university. - 2.
+Easement/Right of Way: The right to use the land of another party for a particular purpose. - 3.
 Water Rights: The right to draw water from a particular source, such as a lake, irrigation canal, or stream. - 4.
-Timber Rights: The right to cut and remove trees from the property of another party. - Patent: The right to exclude others from making, using, offering for sale, selling or importing an invention.
-Patents are issued by the U.S. Patent and Trademark Office. - 6.
-Copyright: A form of protection provided to the authors of "original works of authorship" including literary, dramatic, musical, artistic, and certain other intellectual works, both published and unpublished.
+Timber Rights: The right to cut and remove trees from the property of another party. - 5.
+Patent: The right to exclude others from making, using, offering for sale, selling or importing an invention.
+Patents are issued by the U.S. Patent and Trademark Office. - Copyright: A form of protection provided to the authors of "original works of authorship" including literary, dramatic, musical, artistic, and certain other intellectual works, both published and unpublished.
 Copyrights are registered by the Copyright Office of the Library of Congress. - 7.
 Trademark: A word, name, symbol or device which is used in trade with goods to indicate the source of the goods and to distinguish them from the goods of others.
 Trademarks used in interstate or foreign commerce may be registered with the Patent and Trademark Office. - iii.
 Intangible assets can be purchased or licensed (which includes acquisition through an installment contract), acquired through nonexchange transactions, or internally generated. - iv.
-Capitalizable costs that (1) meet the characteristics in Section 2(d)(i) and (2) meet or exceed the capitalization threshold for that asset type-as described in the current accounting procedures document are recorded (capitalized) as an intangible asset in the university's accounting records.
+Capitalizable costs that (1) meet the characteristics in Section 2(d)(i) and (2) meet or exceed the capitalization threshold for that asset type are recorded (capitalized) as an intangible asset in the university's accounting records.